sandarsh/BasicRESTAPI/README.md

 To view the coverage report visit - https://coveralls.io/github/sandarsh/BasicRESTAPI?branch=master

 ### Running on Local Environment
+#### Requirements:
 * Local installation of mongodb for development and testing
 * Node.js
+* Run 'npm install' to install all dependencies
+* Run 'npm start' to run the app locally

 #### The app gets deployed to heroku automatically if the build passes.
 #### Visit https://basicrest.herokuapp.com/api/objects to see the app deployed